 Our Score: 143

-This year, the Iowa State University’s Greek community celebrated their 140th anniversary of existence!
-Just over 5,000 members, of both fraternities and sororities, are involved in one of 61 different recognized chapters at ISU.
+This year, the Iowa State University’s Greek community celebrated their 143rd anniversary of existence!
+Over 4,000 members, of both fraternities and sororities, are involved in one of 60 different recognized chapters at ISU.
 The Greek Community at Iowa State University offers countless ways for students to be involved socially and academically while striving to give back to the community with their philanthropic efforts and service.
 Recognizing that future employers want to see more than a graduation degree, getting involved in chapter leadership roles is heavily encouraged in their Greek Life, as well as, attending campus-wide events.

-In 2015 alone, members performed over 50,000 hours of community service.
-The Greek Community also donated 188,000 dollars to the Special Olympics of Iowa, which was the largest single donation to the Special Olympics, in history.
+In the 2018-19 school year, members performed over 54,000 hours of community service.
+The Greek Community also donated $560,000 to local and national organizations.
+Some organizations include the Children’s Miracle Network, Special Olympics of Iowa, local shelters, emergency resident projects, and many more.
 In efforts to raise money for the community, events like Iowa State’s Dance Marathon, the Polar Bear Plunge, and Greek Gives Back are held.